 Since $\mathcal{F}$ is bounded from below ($\Psi\geq 0$, $x (\ln x-1) \geq -1$), it is actually a Lyapunov functional and the equilibrium state, $n(\br,t)=\dens^{(0)}$, is an attractor of the dynamics that minimizes the functional $\mathcal{F}[n]$.

-One can recognize in this functional a contribution resembling the free energy of an ideal gas, while the field $\Psi$ represents the HI and appears as an effective Coulombic repulsion.
-The functional $\mathcal{F}[n]$ could be dubbed a pseudo-free-energy, but this approach is not very useful because the existence of $\mathcal{F}$ is a very specific feature of the ideal gas approximation: as soon as one accounts for direct interactions, this is no longer the case as a consequence of the nonreciprocal nature of HI, see App.~\ref{app:noF}.
+One can recognize in this functional the free energy of a gas of equal--signed point charges in the mean--field approximation: there is an ideal--gas contribution while the field $\Psi$, that represents the HI, resembles an effective Coulombic repulsion.
+The functional $\mathcal{F}[n]$ could be dubbed a pseudo free energy, but this approach is not very useful because the existence of $\mathcal{F}$ is a very specific feature of the ideal--gas approximation: as soon as one accounts for direct interactions, this is no longer the case as a consequence of the nonreciprocal nature of HI, see App.~\ref{app:noF}.